yihanxu/yihanxu.github.io/_posts/2026-09-08-wear-sunscreen.md

 I joked with my colleagues that from now on, I should wear sunscreen religiously, even when the sky looks deceptively cloudy.

-Suddenly the phrase "wear sunscreen" stroke a chord -- it was the title for an essay that I memorised at 14.
+Suddenly the phrase "wear sunscreen" struck a chord -- it was the title for an essay that I memorised at 14.

 Back then, I was desperate to learn English, and I loved the rhythm and philosophy of that essay, although I was probably too young to understand much of what I was reciting.